Joliaus/analog-filter-models/README.md

 ## Project Overview

-This project focuses on the design, simulation, and analysis of analog filters used in synthesizers.
-These filters are crucial components in sound synthesis, where they modify the frequency and amplitude of audio signals to create different sound textures, such as basses, highs, and special effects.
-Despite their importance, there is a lack of comprehensive tools for designing and simulating analog filters specifically for synthesizers.
-This project aims to address this gap by creating digital models of these filters, which can be simulated and further analyzed for potential new designs.

-The primary objective is to make analog filter models accessible for musicians and electronic engineers, facilitating the creation of new sound experiences through synthesizers.
+This project, completed during a technical internship at Maynooth University, Ireland, focuses on the design, simulation, and analysis of analog filters used in synthesizers.
+By creating digital models of famous analog filters, this project helps musicians and engineers explore new sound designs and analyze existing ones using simulation tools like MATLAB, LTspice, and LiveSPICE.

+Throughout the project, three types of filters were studied:
+- **Linear Filters**: Filters with a linear frequency response, such as low-pass, high-pass, and bandpass filters.
+- **Non-linear Filters**: Filters that introduce non-linearities, such as the Moog Ladder Filter and Buchla Lowpass Gate.
+- **State-variable Filters**: Filters that can simultaneously control multiple filter types (low-pass, high-pass, and bandpass) with a single circuit.

 ## Objectives